 The Registrar is to present each request, referral and application referred to in regulation 8(1) to the Chief Commissioner for allocation as soon as is practicable after it is lodged or filed with the Registrar.

+[Regulation 9 correction in Gazette 5 Dec 2008 p.
+5087.]

 10. Service

 The Industrial Relations Commission Regulations 2005 regulations 24, 27 and 28 apply in relation to an application to the IR Commission under the EDR Act section 27(1) or (2) as if the application were filed in proceedings before the Commission.